 Based in Glasgow, Scotland, she has become a lynchpin of the vibrant folk acoustic scene.
 It was in Glasgow that she met and formed a duo with Laura-Beth Salter.
 After jamming with folk percussionist Steve Forman and Nae Plans duo Hamish Napier and Adam Sutherland they formed the The Blas Collective, and currently have a residency in one of Glasgow’s famous live music venues Bar Bloc.
 The Blas Collective and the local session scene provided Jenn and Laura-Beth with a vibrant and creative space to experiment with and develop their sound, which is a reflection on their individual musical backgrounds and the thriving and progressive Glasgow folk music scene.

 In recent years she has performed on over ten studio albums, three of which have appeared on the nominations list for Best Album at the Scots Trad Music Awards.
-She regularly performs with The Kinnaris Quintet, the duo Jenn and Laura-Beth, award winning duo Ross Ainslie & Ali Hutton and with artists such as the 2015 BBC Radio Scotland Young Traditional Musician of the Year Claire Hastings, acclaimed fiddler Ryan Young and Shetland folk superstars Fiddlers’ Bid.
+She regularly performs with The Kinnaris Quintet, who were nominated for Best Folk Band in the 2018 Scots Trad Music Awards, the duo Jenn and Laura-Beth, award winning duo Ross Ainslie & Ali Hutton and with artists such as the 2015 BBC Radio Scotland Young Traditional Musician of the Year Claire Hastings, acclaimed fiddler Ryan Young and Shetland folk superstars Fiddlers’ Bid.